Printer Friendly Version (PDF)

 In accordance with the provisions of the Pennsylvania (PA) UC Law, all enterprises providing full and/or part time employment to one or more workers must register with the Department of Labor & Industry, Office of UC Tax Services.
 An enterprise may be a sole proprietorship, partnership, corporation, limited liability company, business trust, association, etc.

 Registration documents must be filed in ALL of the following circumstances:

 NOTE: Certain limited types of employment and payments are specifically excluded from coverage under the UC Law.
-Employers who believe that their services are exempt (including those who believe services are performed solely by independent contractors) must contact the UC Employer Contact Center at 1-866-403-6163 for a determination on whether UC registration is required.
+Employers who believe that their services are exempt (including those who believe services are performed solely by independent contractors) must contact Employer Tax Services at 1-866-403-6163 for a determination on whether UC registration is required.

 Failure to Register

 Enterprises that fail to file registration documents within the 30 day requirement will be subject to penalty.
 A 3 percent "Increase for UC Delinquency" will be added to the tax rate that would otherwise be assigned.
 Willful failure to comply could also result in civil fines and criminal prosecution under Section 802 of the PA UC Law.

 If an employer is determined to be liable under the PA UC Law, an employer UC account number is assigned.
 The UC number facilitates the recording of contributions paid by and benefit payment charges assessed to each individual employer.
 It also acts as a mechanism to identify the employer in correspondence.